 What are the benefits?

-- It builds children’s confidence and self-esteem as they are responsible for making their own decisions and are carefully supported to achieve this.
+- Builds children’s confidence and self-esteem because they are responsible for making their own decisions and are carefully supported to achieve this

-- It supports all areas of the curriculum in an exciting, hands-on way.
+- Supports all areas of the curriculum in an exciting, hands-on way

-- It develops communication and social skills.
-It develops knowledge, skills, interests and understanding through practical, hands-on experiences.
+- Develops knowledge, skills, interests and understanding through practical, hands-on experiences

-- Children enjoy meeting and overcoming challenges at their own pace.
+- Children enjoy overcoming challenges at their own pace